FilipJaskovic/luasnip-latex-snippets.nvim/doc.md

-Awesome — here’s your complete quick-reference for all snippets you now have loaded: the “new” pack plus your overlay (mine) and your custom file.
+Here’s a complete quick-reference for all snippets: the “new” pack plus your overlay (mine) and your custom file.
 I grouped them by category.
 Columns:
 - Trigger: what you type (regex/patterns shown where relevant)
 - Expands to: final LaTeX inserted
 - Mode: Math / Text / Both